Entanglement and chaos near critical point in strongly coupled gauge theory: Entanglement Wedge Cross Section (EWCS)

 \subsection{Entanglement Wedge Cross Section at High Temperature}

-We can now examine the EWCS under high-temperature conditions.
-To achieve this, there are two viable options regarding the boundary parameters $l$ and $D$.
-If we opt for a scenario where $D$ is chosen to be very large but finite, both the turning points corresponding to the extremal surfaces $\gamma_D$ and $\gamma_{2l+D}$ will move deeper into the bulk.
-Consequently, one can, in principle, employ the near-horizon expansion for the turning points $z_t(D)$ and $z_t(2l+D)$.
-However, this approach yields a trivial outcome as, in the limit where $D$ tends to infinity, the EWCS at high temperatures naturally diminishes.

-Alternatively, one can argue that to impose the high-temperature limit, we can take the limit of $l$ approaching infinity while keeping $D$ fixed at a small value.
-In this scenario, a non-zero, significantly large value for the EWCS is expected, and this can be obtained by focusing on the near-horizon expansion for the extremal surface $\gamma_{2l+D}$ exclusively.
-For the upcoming calculations, we will be working within the former limit.
-Utilizing the techniques employed in the previous sections, we commence with the following expression for the turning point.
+We now examine the EWCS at high temperatures.
+The analytic form of EWCS can be achieved by following two viable approaches based on the choice of the boundary parameter $l$ and $D$.
+In the first approach $D$ is chosen to be very large but finite and both the turning points corresponding to the extremal surfaces $\gamma_D$ and $\gamma_{2l+D}$ move deeper into the bulk.
+As a result, one can, in principle, employ the near-horizon expansion for the turning points $z_t(D)$ and $z_t(2l+D)$.
+However, in this set up, as $D$ tends to infinity, the EWCS at high temperatures diminishes.
+In the second approach one can consider $l$ approaching to infinity while $D$ is held fixed at a small value.
+In this scenario, a non-zero, significantly large value for the EWCS is expected, and this can be obtained by focusing on the near-horizon expansion for the extremal surface $\gamma_{2l+D}$.
+For our purpose we follow the first approach.